Jazz Age: Prohibition

-By the late 1920s, a new opposition mobilized across the U.S. Anti-prohibitionists, or "wets," attacked prohibition as causing crime, lowering local revenues, and imposing rural Protestant religious values on urban America.
+By the late 1920s, a new opposition mobilized across the U.S. Anti-prohibitionists, or "wets", attacked prohibition as causing crime, lowering local revenues, and imposing rural Protestant religious values on urban America.
 Prohibition ended with the ratification of the Twenty-first Amendment, which repealed the Eighteenth Amendment on December 5, 1933.
 Some states continued statewide prohibition, marking one of the latter stages of the Progressive Era.

-Speakeasies/records
+Speakeasies

 Formed as a result of the eighteenth amendment, speakeasies were places (often owned by organized criminals) where customers could drink alcohol and relax or speakeasy.
 Jazz was played in these speakeasies as a countercultural type of music to fit in with the illicit environment and events going on.
 Jazz artists were therefore hired to play at speakeasies.
 Al Capone, the famous organized crime leader, gave jazz musicians previously living in poverty a steady and professional income.
 Thaddeus Russell, in A Renegade History of the United States, states: "The singer Ethel Waters fondly recalled that Capone treated her 'with respect, applause, deference, and paid in full.'"
 Also from A Renegade History of the United States, "The pianist Earl Hines remembered that 'Scarface [Al Capone] got along well with musicians.
 He liked to come into a club with his henchmen and have the band play his requests.
 He was very free with $100 tips."
-The illegal culture of speakeasies lead to what was known as "black and tan" clubs which had multiracial crowds.
+The illegal culture of speakeasies led to what was known as ‘black and tan’ clubs which had multiracial crowds.

-There were many speakeasies, especially in Chicago and New York.
-New York had, at the height of Prohibition, 32,000 speakeasies.
+There were many speakeasies, especially in Chicago and New York City.
+New York City had, at the height of Prohibition, 32,000 speakeasies.
 At speakeasies, both payoffs and mechanisms for hiding alcohol were used.
 Charlie Burns, in recalling his ownership of several speakeasies employed these strategies as a way to preserve his and Jack Kriendler's illegal clubs.
 This includes forming relationships with local police.
 Mechanisms that a trusted engineer created include one that when a button was pushed, tongue blocks under shelves of liquor would drop, making the shelves drop back and liquor bottles fall down a chute, break, and drain the alcohol through rocks and sand.
 An alarm also went off if the button was pushed to alert customers of a raid.
 Another mechanism used by Burns was a wine cellar with a thick door flush with the wall.
 It had a small, almost unnoticeable hole for a rod to be pushed in to activate a lock and open the door.